Love the taste of sour, spicy, flavorful Tom Yum Soup? Tom Yum Fried Rice is all the flavors of Tom Yum, packed into a quick week night dinner!

 - 4 cups of at least a day old, cold jasmine rice (the drier the better)

 - 1 tbsp Thai roasted chili paste, prik pao

 - juice of 1 lime or more to taste, plus one lime quartered for serving

 - 1 cup diced tomatoes, remove the seeds, so that they don’t add extra moisture to the fried rice

 - 1/2 cup coarsely chopped cilantro leaves

-- Add lemongrass, kaffir lime leaves, mushrooms, and stir-fry until softened, usually takes a few minutes.
+- Add mushrooms, and shrimp and stir-fry until shrimp are cooked through, and mushrooms are softened, just takes a few minutes.

 - Take out everything that’s in your wok or pan, and place it on a plate.

 - Add a few more tablespoons of cooking oil over high heat.